On tripartite common graphs: Introduction

 We verify this conjecture for all connected bipartite graphs $H$ on at most 5 vertices, so, in particular, the complete tripartite graphs $K_{2,2,a}$ and $K_{2,3,a}$ are common for every $a\geq 1$. \begin{theorem} For every connected bipartite graph $H$ on at most $5$ vertices and positive integer $a$ the graph $H^{+a}$ is common. \end{theorem}

 The proof of Theorem~\ref{thm:Krst} relies on the computer-assisted flag algebra method, but we also give a computer-free proof for some cases.
-In particular, we prove that the octahedron graph, i.e., $C_4^{+2}=K_{2,2,2}$, is common without using computers, which will then generalise to the so-called beachball graphs (see Theorem~\ref{thm:Bk}).
+In particular, we prove without using computers that the octahedron graph, i.e., $C_4^{+2}=K_{2,2,2}$, is common, and generalise it to the so-called beachball graphs $C_{2k}^{+2}$ for every $k\geq2$ (see Theorem~\ref{thm:Bk}).